tensorlakeai/indexify-typescript-client/README.md

 ## Usage

-See the [getting started](https://getindexify.com/getting_started/) guide for examples of how to use the client.
+See the [getting started](https://docs.getindexify.ai/getting_started/) guide on how to use Indexify.

+## Examples

+You can find various examples in our repo [located here](https://github.com/tensorlakeai/indexify-typescript-client/tree/main/examples).